ALL SESSIONS ARE HELD VIA ONLINE/PHONE FORMATS AT THIS TIME.

 4. What can I expect from my first-visit intake session?

 During your first visit or intake session, we will talk together and I will take an “emotional biography” ~ a series of questions about your emotional state during certain phases of your life.
 I will also ask relevant questions related to your family history, and your physical, mental, and emotional health.
-There will also be informed consent and other release forms to fill out and sign.
+There will also be informed consent and other release forms to review and sign.

 5. What are your treatment sessions like?